JohnSpearman/Chalet/01_creation/01_01_construction/01_01_01_foundation/README.md

   - distance between each screw (bending of the beams)
 - right length of earth screws
 - soil penetrability
+- tightness of foundation plate for rodents and insects

 ## Earth screws